nicholaschiang/hammock/README.md

 is implemented.
 The purpose of this writing is not so much to act as documentation but rather to encourage better README-driven development.

-#### Authentication

-Return of the Newsletter uses Firebase Authentication via a service worker that intercepts same-origin API requests and appends an authentication JWT header.

-This is advantageous as the front-end doesn't have to include the entire Firebase SDK on every page.
-Instead, we can determine login state by calling the specialized `/api/account` API route.

 #### Newsletters

 Return of the Newsletter currently fetches emails from your Google account